gordon-cs/gordon-360-api/RemoteDesktopToVM.md

       -	Close the Preferences window.
 3. Run and connect
       - In the Microsoft Remote Desktop window, click on 'New'.
-      - Name the Connection name whatever you’d like (I recommend the as the Gateway name’
+      - Name the 'Connection name' whatever you’d like (I recommend the same as the 'Gateway name')
       - Under 'PC name', type in `CS-RDSH-02` (not case-sensitive).
       - Select the Gateway you created from the dropdown.
       - Enter your Gordon credentials for 'User name' and 'Password'.
-      - Close the Edit Remote Desktops window
+      - Close the 'Edit Remote Desktops' window
       - Select the remote connection you just created under 'My Desktops' and press 'Start' (or double click).
       - A pop-up will be shown asking 'Accept Certificate?'.
 You may check the one available option to never see the pop-up again and click on 'accept'.